pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 Normally when an instance is constructed by calling the class, Python directly instantiates and initialises the instance.
 However, when a subclass of ``Aggregate`` is called, firstly an event object is constructed.
 This event object represents the fact that the aggregate was "created".
-Then, this event object is used to construct and initialise the aggregate instance.
+This event object is used to construct and initialise the aggregate instance.
 The aggregate instance is returned to the caller of the class.

 The new event object is held by the aggregate in an internal list of "pending events".
 We can collect pending events from aggregates by calling the aggregate's ``collect_events()`` method, which is defined on the ``Aggregate`` base class.
+Calling ``collect_events()`` drains the internal list of pending events.

 .. code-block:: python